HC: Civil Division (Uganda)

 31 October 2014

-* Civil procedure – Res judicata – Section 7 Civil Procedure Act – requirement that matter be "heard and finally decided" by a competent court – dismissal after attempted withdrawal not equivalent to adjudication on the merits.
+Civil procedure — res judicata — Section 7 Civil Procedure Act — requirements: same parties, same cause, matter "heard and finally decided" — dismissal after attempted withdrawal is not final adjudication

 31 October 2014